TheresaLui/SelfHelpContent_v2/articles/microsoft.iotedge/iotedge-azureportalissues.md

 # Problems related to the Azure portal

+## Cloud image with a single blue raindrop

 If you see a cloud image with a single blue raindrop, this happens when partially cached version of page is being rendered in the browser.

 ## **Recommended Steps**